barsoom/devbook/styleguide/README.md

 We should write "time zone safe" code when we can:
   * use `where("BETWEEN ?
 AND ?", fooed_at.beginning_of_day, fooed_at.end_of_day)` instead of `DATE(fooed_at)`
   * use `Time.zone.mktime` instead of `Time.mktime`
+  * other similar cases (update this section if you encounter them)

 Sometimes it doesn't really matter and isn't worth the effort.
 In those cases, say so in a comment so others know it's not an oversight: